yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure_05.md

     ![The New Query button is highlighted in the SSMS toolbar.](media/Ex1-Task1-S12.png "SSMS Toolbar")

 1. Next, copy and paste the SQL script below into the new query window.
-This script enables Service broker and changes the database recovery model to FULL.
+This script enables the Service broker and changes the database recovery model to FULL.

     ```sql
     USE master;